 - Winnie the Pooh

-Guests that visit for dinner will enjoy Cinderella’s Happily Ever After Dinner.
-These characters are present during that meal period:
+Guests that visited for dinner attended Cinderella’s Happily Ever After Dinner.
+These characters were present during that meal period:

 - Prince Charming